tamilore-bello/schulze-meals/README.md

 > - date (enter year, month, and day) <br>
 <br>

-**Potential next improvements**
+## **Potential next improvements**
-<br>Implementing a DAO instead of using function defintions (methods) would be more architecturally sound. <br>
+> - <br>Implementing a DAO instead of using function defintions (methods) would be more architecturally sound. <br>
-Also, using objects rather than simple lists would improve readability. <br>
+> - Also, using objects rather than simple lists would improve readability. <br>
-Finally, many of the parsing and fetching of intitial data coudld benefit from seperation (different classes / files.) <br>
+> - Finally, many of the parsing and fetching of intitial data coudld benefit from seperation (different classes / files.) <br>
-Some parameters are hardcoded, this can be optimized as well.  <br>
+> - Some parameters are hardcoded, this can be optimized as well.  <br>

-However, this project was meant to be an introductury activity so I can become more familiar with REST APIs.
+**However, this project was meant to be an introductury activity so I can become more familiar with REST APIs.**
 <br><br>
 <br>
 **Further improvement plan, if I ever return to this project:**